 When you’re just starting out, one of your biggest challenges is getting the word out that you even exist as a business, let alone establishing credibility; a great way to do both, however, is through word of mouth.

 You can devise various referral programmes that encourage customers (or even employees, if you have them) to recommend you to others, such as offering discounts or rewards.
 Not only does this attract new customers which, in turn, repeats the cycle, but you also start building a base of repeat customers.

 It can also be a good idea to offer rewards and discounts on coupon sites like Groupon, but this approach should be taken with extreme caution as a fledgeling enterprise.
 Indeed, you can easily overstep your capabilities and struggle to keep up with orders, ruining your reputation in the process, while it’s also possible to even end up losing money if you get the calculations wrong.

 Remember: these suggestions are intended to be feasible for you as a small operation as opposed to strategies that are intended for larger organisations (who have the time, manpower and financial resources to implement them effectively).
 Once you’ve found some success and you want to scale, it’s worth building on these ideas and trying out different tactics, too.

-What small business marketing strategies would you recommend in 2019?
+What small business marketing strategies would you recommend ?
 Let us know in the comments section below!